lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Dynamic Geometric Language Model** - A conversational AI using pure geometric operations in semantic space.
+**Holographic Concept Language Model** - A conversational AI using holographic concept resolution.
 No training, no neural networks - just geometry.

 ## Philosophy

-> *"Structure IS the data.
-Learning IS structure update."*
+> *"All semantic operations are geometric operations in concept space."*

 This system demonstrates that **pure geometry can replace trained neural networks** for language understanding.
-Knowledge is stored as geometry - entity positions and relation vectors - not as neural network weights.
+Knowledge is stored as **concept frames** - language-agnostic semantic representations that can be queried across languages.

 ## Features

-- **Dynamic Learning** - Learn new facts from natural language in real-time
-- **Relational Queries** - "What is the capital of France?" → "paris"
-- **Analogical Reasoning** - "france:paris :: germany:?" → "berlin" (100% accuracy)
-- **Multi-hop Reasoning** - Find paths between entities through relations
+- **Concept Language** - Order-free semantic frames (like Chinese: no conjugation, flexible order)
+- **Holographic Q&A** - Questions are gaps; answers fill them via geometric projection
+- **Cross-Language** - Same concepts work across English, Spanish, and more
-- **256-dimensional semantic space** - Hash-based positions with learned structure
+- **64-dimensional semantic space** - Hash-based positions with conceptual primitives
 - **No training** - Deterministic, interpretable, reproducible

 ## Installation